How to Install Debian 12 on VMware Workstation 17

 Step 14

-The summary hardware information for the virtual computer is as follows.
-Now, click on the Customize Hardware button to enable a few extra settings.
+The summary hardware info for the virtual machine is as follows.
+Now, click Customize Hardware to turn on a few extra things.

 Customizing the Hardware